- Canadian History

-The Global Politics of Poverty in Canada: Development Programs and Democracy, 1964-1979.
-Montreal and Kingston: McGill-Queen's University Press, 2020. *Honourable Mention, 2020 Wilson Book Prize, L.R.
-Wilson Institute for Canadian History.
+The Global Politics of Poverty in Canada: Development Programs and Democracy, 1964-1979 (Montreal and Kingston: McGill-Queen’s University Press, 2020). *Honourable Mention, 2020 Wilson Book Prize, L.R.
+Wilson Institute of Canadian History

-"'Will Freedom Survive?': Reconstruction, Self-Disciplined Democracy and the Stirring of a New Right in Canada, 1943-1954."
-In Constant Struggle: Histories of Canadian Democratization, edited by Julien Mauduit and Jennifer Tunnicliffe, Ch.9.
-Montreal and Kingston: McGill-Queen's University Press, 2021.
+“‘Will Freedom Survive?’: Reconstruction, Self-Disciplined Democracy, and the Stirring of a New Right in Canada, 1943-1954,” in Constant Struggle: Histories of Canadian Democratization, eds.
+Julien Mauduit and Jennifer Tunnicliffe (Montreal and Kingston: McGill-Queen’s University Press, 2021), 264-296.

-“International Development and the State in Question: Liberal Internationalism, the New Left, and Canadian University Service Overseas in Tanzania, 1963-1977.”
-In Undiplomatic History: The Study of Canada in the World, edited by Asa McKercher and Philip Van Huizen, 184-205.
-Montreal and Kingston: McGill-Queen’s University Press, 2019.
+“International Development and the State in Question: Liberal Internationalism, the New Left, and Canadian University Service Overseas in Tanzania, 1963-1977,” in Undiplomatic History: The New Study of Canada in the World, eds.
+Asa McKercher and Philip Van Huizen (Montreal and Kingston: McGill-Queen’s University Press, 2019), 184-205.

 “The Early History of Neoliberalism in Canada during World War II,” Beyond Borders: The New Canadian History, L.R.
 Wilson Institute for Canadian History, 1 February 2021, https://thenewcanadianhistory.com/2021/02/01/the-early-history-of-neoliberalism-in-canada-during-world-war-ii/